 Paying for HIV Care and Treatment – This provides an overview of the many different options that are available to help people access and pay for the HIV care and treatment they need.

 HIV Treatment as Prevention – This explains how ART helps people with HIV stay healthy and prevents transmission of the virus to others.
-Also explains the importance of maintaining an undetectable viral load, provides guidance on talking with providers and sexual partners about HIV treatment and risk, and describes other prevention benefits of ART.
+It also explains the importance of maintaining an undetectable viral load, provides guidance on talking with providers and sexual partners about HIV treatment and risk, and describes other prevention benefits of ART.

 Pre-Exposure Prophylaxis (PrEP) – This describes what PrEP is and how it can reduce the risk of becoming infected with HIV, the reasons for considering PrEP and who can benefit from it, the drugs approved for PrEP, PrEP safety, how to get PrEP, and how to get help paying for PrEP.

 Post-Exposure Prophylaxis (PEP) – This describes PEP and its role in HIV prevention, situations in which PEP is prescribed, as well as the duration, effectiveness, and potential side effects of PEP regimens.